 All international undergraduate students are expected to arrive on campus early for international undergraduate orientation.
-The OISS will hold two programs for international undergraduate students: First-year International (FYI) Orientation and Exchange/Transfer (Ex-Tra) Orientation.
+The OISS will hold two programs for international undergraduate students: First-year International (FYI) Orientation and Transfer & Exchange Welcome.

 International Parent Orientation

 Parents of international undergraduate students can attend International Parent Orientation and Parent & Family Orientation: Fall Welcome.
 Note that First-year International arrive to campus earlier than domestic students.
 Parents will have time for shopping, banking, and handling other logistics with their students.